2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 ![image](assets/fr/061.webp)

 During this period, the 5 bolivar coin from Venezuela had the same weight as those of the Union member countries, including Italy, Spain, Belgium, and France.
 These bolivars were made of silver, with a specific coin from 1929 weighing 25 grams and having a purity of 900, or 90% pure silver.
-With the current price of silver, this coin is worth approximately $17 to $18.
+With the current price of silver, this coin is worth approximately $17 to $18 (US Dollars).

 Following the adoption of a floating exchange rate in 1983, several redenominations followed: